Edwin Gould: Personal life

 Gould died on July 12, 1933.
 After his dinner he complained of not feeling well, and died after midnight in his bed, at his estate Highwood in Oyster Bay Cove, New York.
 He was buried in the family mausoleum in Woodlawn Cemetery.
 Upon his death, his widow reportedly inherited $10 million.

 Descendants

 Through his son Frank, he was a grandfather of Marianne Gould (1926–1957), who married (and later divorced) Lt.
 John W. McDonough, and New York real estate investor Edwin Jay Gould (1932–1993).

+Legacy

+Much like his famous sister, Helen Miller Gould Shepard, Edwin was a prominent philanthropist.
+He was known for his avoidance of grand public displays and his focus on the welfare of young people, prompted by the untimely death of his son.
+In 1923, through a special act of the New York Legislature, he established the Edwin Gould Foundation for Children whose work laid foundational support for numerous successful nonprofits and community services in areas of early childhood education, foster care, and workforce training for women.
+In 2018, Edwin Gould Services for Children and Families merged with Rising Ground, a leading human services nonprofit.